avaneerd/avetodo/README.md

    ```

 ### 2.4 Creating the todo overview page
-Now that we have components to render our todo items we now need a component that get's that data and uses the todo item list component to render the todo items.
+Now that we have components to render our todo items we now need a component that gets that data and uses the todo item list component to render the todo items.
 This component will also serve as the landing page for our app.

 1. Run the command `ng g component overview` to generate a component.